lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 * Support for non-IP data transmission via SGi tunneling and/or SCEF.
 * Support for Attach without PDN (Packet Data Network) connectivity. -->

-Another node introduced in the CIoT architecture is the Service Capability Exposure Function Network Gateway (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
+Another node introduced in the NBIoT architecture is the Service Capability Exposure Function Network Gateway (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
 OMA and OneM2M define the northbound APIS.
 The main functions of the NGW-SCEF are:
 * Connectivity path
 * Device Monitoring

 <!--* Non-IP Data Delivery (NIDD) established through the SCEF.
-* Monitoring and exposure of event related to UE reachability, loss of connectivity, location reporting, roaming status, communication failure and change of IMEI-IMSI association. -->
+* Monitoring and exposure of event related to UE reachability, loss of connectivity, location reporting, roaming status, communication failure and change of IMEI-IMSI association.

 ~~~~~~